SocksTheWolf/AntiScamBot/CONTRIBUTING.md

     * Proper error handling
     * Ususally variables are explicitly typed, unless they are a list.

+## Want to implement a feature listed on the issues page?

+Please make sure to communicate that you are interested in working on said feature in the issues ticket.
+This allows us to maintain proper resources.
+This way multiple people don't end up working on the same thing at the same time.

+If this issue is already assigned, please do not unassign the assignee without talking to the maintainer of the repository first.

 ## Fix whitespace, formatting, or make purely cosmetic code changes?

 Unless the changes were previously [issue tracked](https://github.com/SocksTheWolf/AntiScamBot/issues), then these changes will be likely not be accepted into the project.
 [Rails has good rational](https://github.com/rails/rails/pull/13771#issuecomment-32746700) as to why these changes can bog down a project.